Allocation of Resources · 5 question types

 A higher price funded by the tax also raises government revenue, which can be used to fund the clean-up or to compensate affected third parties.

-A complication tested at IGCSE: the incidence of the tax (who actually pays it) depends on price elasticity of demand.
+A complication commonly tested: the incidence of the tax (who actually pays it) depends on price elasticity of demand.
 For an inelastic good (cigarettes, petrol), most of the tax is passed on to the consumer as higher prices, because demand barely falls.
 For an elastic good, most of the tax is absorbed by the producer (the firm has to swallow the cost or risk losing too many sales).

 The government can use laws to restrict the harmful activity directly.
 Examples: